ansilove/AnsiLove.framework/README.md

 	[sauce readRecordFromFile:myInputFile];

 You probably guess that not all files contain SAUCE and you're right.
-Many ANSi files actually contain SAUCE but some just don't.
+Many ANSi files actually contain SAUCE (like [this file](http://sixteencolors.net/pack/acid-56/W7-R666.ANS)) and some just don't.
 But how do I know what's going on afterwards?
 I've implemented three handy BOOL values, an effective way for you to get all feedback you need concerning the file:

 	BOOL fileHasRecord;
 	BOOL fileHasComments;